codedeviate/aicollection/Writerside/topics/Services-HTTP.md

     - **500 Internal Server Error**: The server has encountered a situation it doesn't know how to handle.
     - **503 Service Unavailable**: The server is not ready to handle the request.

+For more detailed information on HTTP status codes, refer to the [HTTP(S) Status Codes](HTTP-Status-codes.md) topic.

 ## Example: Making HTTP Requests Using Python's `requests` Library

 Here is an example of making HTTP requests using Python's `requests` library: